-Sure, creativity, content, a customer-centric focus, and enthusiasm are all essential to inbound and what truly defines it.
-Yet, another important facet is discovering what works, what isn’t working, and what can be improved in order to maximize results.
+Sure, creativity, content, a customer-centric focus, and enthusiasm are all essential to inbound, but another important facet is discovering what works, what isn’t working, and what can be improved in order to maximize results.
 Analytics drive every inbound action you take and move you toward success for both your company and your customers.

-Of course, your website is the cornerstone on how you market your business, so analytics on how it performs take on even greater importance.
+Your website is the cornerstone of how you market your business, so analytics that measure how it performs take on even greater importance.
 Which pages are people visiting the most?
 Which pages are converting?
-Many great tools are available to help you get a better look at how well your website is performing, as well as what competitors are doing with their sites.
+Many great tools are available to help you get a better look at how well your website is performing, along with what competitors are doing with their sites.

 What Are Web Analytics Tools, and Why Should You Use Them?

-With this information, you can better understand your customers and apply that knowledge to improve your site for a greater online experience and increased conversions.
+With this information, you can better understand your customers and apply that knowledge to improve your site for a better online experience and increased conversions.
 Insights into how your site is performing and how your customers are behaving help determine what parts of your site work and what parts need improvement.
 These tools should be used to track keywords that drive traffic to your site, your social channels, page performance, and trends over time.

-Eight Tools You Should Be Using
+Eight Marketing Tools You Should Be Using

 - Moz: This SEO toolset is perfect for tracking and improving your search engine rankings, as well as tracking your competitors’ rankings.
 With Moz, you can track keywords by campaign or location, see how you rank on both desktop and mobile devices, find out who your top competitors are, and much more—all in one package.
 This is a great tool that can help optimize your site and improve your rank.